 Chi Lin Nunnery and Nan Lian Garden

-The Chi Lin Nunnery is an active Tang Dynasty-style Buddhist nunnery located in Diamond Hill.
-The monastery is built entirely of wood, even without the use of metal nails.
-This gives it an elegant look.
-The nunnery consists of several temples, a primary and secondary school.
+The Chi Lin Nunnery is an active Buddhist nunnery in the style of the Tang dynasty, located in Diamond Hill.
+The monastery is entirely built of wood, even without the use of metal nails, which gives it an elegant atmosphere.
+The nunnery consists of several temples, a primary school, and a secondary school.

 Sky 100 Observation Deck